someengineering/resoto.com/docs/how-to-guides/security/logging/find-aws-cloudtrail-trails-with-logging-disabled.md

 ---
-sidebar_label: Find AWS CloudTrail logs are not Encrypted At Rest
+sidebar_label: Find AWS CloudTrail Trails with Logging Disabled
 ---

-# How to Find AWS CloudTrail logs are not Encrypted At Rest using KMS CMKs
+# How to Find AWS CloudTrail Trails with Logging Disabled

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';
 ```

-By default, the log files delivered by CloudTrail to your bucket are encrypted by Amazon server-side encryption with Amazon S3-managed encryption keys (SSE-S3).
-To provide a security layer that is directly manageable, you can instead use server-side encryption with AWS KMS–managed keys (SSE-KMS) for your CloudTrail log files.
+Sending AWS CloudTrail events to CloudWatch Logs facilitates real-time and historic activity logging based on user, API, resource, and IP address, and makes it possible to establish alarms and notifications for anomalous or sensitive account activity.

 :::info

-This security check is part of the [CIS Amazon Web Services Benchmarks](https://cisecurity.org/benchmark/amazon_web_services) and is rated severity **medium**.
+This security check is part of the [CIS Amazon Web Services Benchmarks](https://cisecurity.org/benchmark/amazon_web_services) and is rated severity **low**.

 :::